 We regularly audit our suppliers for compliance with QSR and applicable ISO standards.
-We have been a FDA-registered medical device manufacturer since November 2002.
+We have been an FDA-registered medical device manufacturer since November 2002.
 We obtained our CE Mark in June of 2002 and our quality systems and facility practices are certified to ISO 13485:2003; MDD 93/42/EEC, or CE Mark, and CMDCAS, or Canadian regulations.
-We believe that we are currently in good standing with the FDA and are subject to preannounced inspections.
+We believe that we are currently in good standing with the FDA.
 Our current quality system is developed to comply with QSR and ISO standards.
-During June 2010 a representative from the FDA visited our facility to investigate an issue related to one of our third-party sterilizers who had received a warning letter from the FDA.
-AtriCure had already been notified of the sterilizer's warning letter and had taken corrective actions accordingly.
-The FDA completed their review of the matter as it related to our response to the warning letter and related corrective actions and no further action was needed.

 During February 2011 the FDA conducted an inspection of our West Chester, Ohio facility and manufacturing processes.
-As a result of the inspection, we received a Form FDA 483, Inspectional Observations, which outlined deficiencies observed by the FDA inspectors.
-We have taken corrective and preventive actions with respect to the findings and have formally responded in writing to the FDA.
-While our actions are subject to FDA's verification, we believe we have addressed FDA's findings and we will remain in good standing with the FDA.
+As a result of the inspection, we received a Form FDA 483, Inspectional Observations, which outlined deficiencies observed by the FDA investigators.
+We have taken corrective and preventive actions where appropriate and in October 2011 we received from the FDA an Establishment Inspection Report which was classified by the FDA as "Voluntary Action Indicated."